manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

     > zip rest_api.zip main.tf
     adding: main.tf (stored 0%)

     > aws s3 cp rest_api.zip s3://PLEASE-CHANGE-ME-backend/initial/rest_api.zip
     upload: ./rest_api.zip to s3://PLEASE-CHANGE-ME-backend/initial/rest_api.zip

-Of course, you need to change the `PLEASE-CHANGE-ME` part the same way you changed it in file `variables-tf`, in order to end up with the correct S3 bucket name.
+Of course, you need to change the `PLEASE-CHANGE-ME` part the same way you changed it in file `variables.tf`, in order to end up with the correct S3 bucket name.

 Once this is done, you are able to successfully start another run of `terraform apply` and set up the Lambda function.